Saturday AM Forecast: Consecutive Broken Records Continue - Some Relief Likely

 Trending News

 Up Next: Record breaking heat will continue to be the story going into Sunday.
 Highs are expected to be at or above 100 degrees through Monday.
 Feels like temperatures could be near 113 degrees each and every day.
 It will be hard to cool off at night with low temperatures staying in the 80s.
-Rain chances stay slim on Saturday and Sunday but could start to slightly pick up on Monday.
+Rain chances stay slim on Sunday but could start to slightly pick up on Monday.
 A significant pattern change will occur starting Tuesday with rain becoming much more likely and high temperatures finally cooling down a bit, but should still be well above average.

 Get the latest 7-day forecast and real time weather updates HERE.